smapiot/piral/docs/specs/pilet-specification.md

 ### `peerDependencies`

-The `peerDependencies` property is a standard NPM field that is optional for a pilet.
+The `peerDependencies` property is a standard npm field that is optional for a pilet.

 The property contains information about the used shared dependencies that have to be supplied from the Piral instance.
 A feed service or Piral instance may reject the Pilet in case of unmatched shared dependencies.